tonzari/FullStackDemos/Unit_07_HTML_CSS_MVC_API/Web_API_Demos/Demo_01_Web_API_Intro/ReadMe.md

 But we have a potential problem.
 When we have a return type of `Dessert` or a list, or any other specific model, the response status is always 'OK'.
 In other words, someone may access `GET api/Desserts/123` but there is no dessert with an Id of 123.
 If our return type is `Dessert` the API will return a status of OK, and 204 No Content.

-This may be preffered by some developers because it is a semantic response.
+The automaic 204 No Content response may be preffered by some developers because it is a semantic response.
 But what if we want to return a different HTTP code?
 For example, a simple OK 200, or a Not Found 404?
-Search online for conversation on how to handle this situation.
+(Search online for conversation on how to handle this situation, and check out the links below)

 Here's an article on the topic of no record found at particular ID: https://apihandyman.io/move-along-no-resource-to-see-here-seriously-http-status-code-204-vs-403-vs-404-vs-410/

 Here's an article on the topic of returning empty lists: https://apihandyman.io/empty-lists-http-status-code-200-vs-204-vs-404/

-For this demo, I would like to return a 404 if a particular ID is not found.
+For this demo, I would like to return a 404 HTTP code if a particular ID is not found.
 This is a different respone than the 204 that is being generated currently by our application.
 To provide a 404 in the event that a specific ID is not found, a return type of `Dessert` will not do!
 We need a more flexible return type that can provide a proper HTTP response code depending on the possibly changing circumstances.

 We can make use of the return type `ActionResult`.
+ActionResult is very flexible and will allow us to return a variety of responses to fit different circumstances.
 We can wrap our desired return type of `Dessert` inside the ActionResult.
 See below.
-Then, we can return an `Ok()` and pass the object as an argument.
+Then, we can return an `Ok()` if a Dessert was found, and return a `NotFound()` if a Dessert was not found.

 ```
         // GET api/Desserts/5